iainctduncan/papers/source/features_usage.rst

 Scheme for Max is released as a Max Package which contains: the s4m and s4m.grid Max externals;
 a collection of Scheme source files; a Max help patch demonstrating features and use;
 and some example patches and Max for Live devices using S4M.
-In order to use S4M, the Max user must downloads the package file and uncompresses it in their Max "Packages" directory, after which it will be possible to create an **s4m** object in a Max patch and to open the s4m help patch for assistance.
+In order to use S4M, the Max user must download the package file and uncompress it in their Max "Packages" directory, after which it will be possible to create an **s4m** object in a Max patch and to open the s4m help patch for assistance.